-Connection to the River: We are evaluating a series of options to convey stormwater from Schenley Park and the Run to the Monongahela River.
+Connection to the River: A deep gravity pipe will be installed to convey stormwater from Schenley Park and the Run Neighborhood to the Monongahela River.

 Locations & Schedule

-Start Date: Design started May 2018.
-Construction: Summer/Fall 2020 (anticipated).
-Will begin after permits are approved.
+Start Date: Design Started: May 2018.
+Construction Expected: Spring 2021 (will begin after permits are approved)

-Completion Date: Design Completion: Spring/Summer 2020.
+Completion Date: Design Completion: Fall 2020.
 Construction Completion: There are multiple phases to the overall Four Mile Run Stormwater Project.
 Work will continue for several years.